Click Here To Schedule A Consultation

 How does a liquid facelift work?

-Once Dr. Green determines that you are a good candidate for a liquid facelift, the specific areas of the face which require an array of dermal fillers such as Juvederm, Restylane, Belotero, or Sculptra, are reviewed.
-In addition, areas of dynamic wrinkles, such as the glabella, forehead, and eyes can be treated during your time with a neurotoxin, such as Botox, Xeomin, or Dysport.
-The key to an excellent result with a liquid facelift procedure is a complete examination of your facial features and areas of volume loss, and utilizing a “less is more” philosophy.
-Dr. Green does not overfill your face with dermal fillers and creates a natural-looking and rejuvenated appearance.
-In addition, Dr. Green may combine other non-surgical procedures, such as Thermage for non-invasive skin tightening or Fraxel laser for removing sun damage and pigmentation, with a new skincare regimen, to obtain the best cosmetic results.
+Once Dr. Green determines that you are a good candidate for a liquid facelift, the specific areas of the face that require an array of dermal fillers, such as Juvederm, Restylane, Belotero, or Sculptra, are reviewed.
+In addition, areas of dynamic wrinkles, such as the glabella, forehead, and crow’s feet, can be treated during your time with a neurotoxin, such as Botox, Xeomin, or Dysport.
+The key to an excellent result with a liquid facelift procedure is a complete examination of your facial features and areas of volume loss and utilizing a “less is more” philosophy.
+Dr. Green does not overfill your face with dermal fillers, creating a natural-looking and rejuvenated appearance.
+In addition, Dr. Green may combine other nonsurgical procedures, such as Thermage for non-invasive skin tightening or Fraxel laser for removing sun damage and pigmentation, with a new skincare regimen to obtain the best cosmetic results.

 Why do patients prefer a liquid facelift to a surgical facelift?

-Most patients prefer a non-surgical liquid facelift to the risk and recovery of a surgical facelift.
-As we approach our 30’s, 40′, and 50’s, collagen and elastin are diminished and areas of volume loss and skin laxity become more prominent.
-For some patients, this aging reflects in deep marionette, smile lines, and nasolabial lines.
-In others, it is an increase in wrinkles and fine lines in the skin and neck.
-For others, it is volume loss in the midface or cheek area.
-Through a combination of dermal fillers, such as Juvederm® Voluma, VolbellaSculptra®, and Restylane® Contour, Dr. Green will incorporate the best dermal fillers to treat your fine lines, and deeper wrinkles, and restore volume loss with immediate results.
+A liquid facelift is a popular cosmetic procedure for facial rejuvenation due to the ease of treatment, lack of downtime, few potential side effects, customizability, and consistently stunning results.
+As we approach our 30s, 40s, and 50s, collagen and elastin are diminished more quickly than they are produced, and signs of aging like volume loss and sagging skin become more prominent.
+This results in deep marionette lines and nasolabial folds for some patients.
+For others, it results in volume loss in the midface or cheek area.
+Through a combination of dermal fillers, such as Juvederm® Voluma, VolbellaSculptra®, and Restylane® Contour, Dr. Green will incorporate the best dermal fillers to treat your fine lines and restore volume loss with immediate results.
 It is no wonder that Botox and dermal fillers are the number one most popular cosmetic procedure in Dr. Green’s private NYC dermatology office.

 botox voluma ba MGWatermark b